danielsuss/hexacordia/content/Chapters/Chapter 1 - The Lumber Festival.md

 Grink:
 	Alright, It might be worth looking for information from the one man who told me that name years ago.
 He's much more an expert than I am.
 His name is Crystus, Crystus of the Cruster Guild.
 ```
 [[Grink Growheart|Grink]] then hands the three a two sided map.
-On one side a map of Hexacordia, on the other a more detailed map of the [[Verdant Continent]].
+On one side a map of Cordisalia, on the other a more detailed map of the [[Verdant Continent]].
 ![[Pasted image 20240229221155.png]]
 ![[Pasted image 20240229221207.png]]
 ```